hypraptive/hypraptive.github.io/_posts/2017-02-24-bear-chipsterizer.markdown

 ## Next Steps

 With our dlib based `bearchip` program, we have a first cut at both **stage 1 (Find the Face)** and **stage 2 (Reorient Each Face)**.
 To improve accuracy, we will likely need to replace the pre-trained Dog Hipsterizer DNN with one we train on bears.
 We may also need to improve the reorientation at some point.
-We can experement with improving **stage 1 and 2** in the future.
+We can experiment with improving **stage 1 and 2** in the future.

 For now we will move on to **stage 3 (Encode the Face)**.
+For that, we need to build up a dataset of images of known bears.
+As we build the dataset, we sill use `bearchip` to generate our face chip dataset.
+We will use the face chip dataset to train a face recognition network following dlib's [High Quality Face Recognition with Deep Metric Learning](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html).
 That's where we will really put our deep learning machine (and this whole project) to the test.

+**If you know of good sources of bear image, where there bear in the image has been identified, please let us know in the comments section!**

 Until next time, **SBD**.